SDLT Rates in England, Wales and N.Ireland.

 The current stamp duty rates in England, Wales and Northern Ireland are shown in the table below:

-* For additional property the first £40k will attract 0% tax.
-From £40k to £125K the rate will be 3% on full purchase price.
+* An additionl property purchased for less than £40k will attract 0% tax.
+For purchases from £40k to £125k the rate will be 3% on full purchase price.

 less than £125k